 The number of participating sector organisations in IHI is, therefore, larger and broader than in IMI.
 In addition to the main IMI partner EFPIA (European Federation of Pharmaceutical Industries and Associations) new partners Vaccines Europe, COCIR (medical imaging, radiotherapy, health ICT and electromedical industries), EuropaBio (biotechnology industry) and MedTech Europe (medical technology industry) will co-fund the programme.

 Need help?
 Please contact our IHI expert Marc Derieppe.

 How can we help you

 We strongly believe in IHI’s strategy to further cross-sectoral innovations, which in the end will have a real and sustainable impact on patient and patient care.
 But how do you find the right consortium partners in these sectors that are still often isolated?
 How do you ensure that you are at the right table on time?
-How do you align your goals with those of others?’ ttopstart has more than 10 years of experience in bringing together partners, in particular in IMI projects.
-And we developed a set of ‘best practices’ to keep all your consortium partners engaged and focused on the real impact for patients.
+How do you align your goals with those of others?’ ttopstart has more than 12 years of experience in bringing together partners, in particular in IMI and this year iHI projects.
+We developed a set of ‘best practices’ to keep all your consortium partners engaged and focused on the real impact for patients.
 Have a look at our client stories

 is a multi-national project and aims at scaling-up biodegradable nanomedicines for multimodal precision cancer immunotherapy.

 is an IMI-funded project that aims to set up a sustainable and flexible platform for molecular imaging of immune cell dynamics using a broad range of novel tracer strategies.